wapikit/wapikit/Readme.md

 ## 📜 License

 WapiKit is open-source and distributed under the AGPL 3.0 License.
-View [LICENSE](./LICENSE) except the .enterprise directory, which will distributed under WapiKit Enterprise Edition License.
+View [LICENSE](./LICENSE).

 ## 📞 Follow us